Purengugi/online-food-ordering-system/README.md

 - Make your changes and ensure that all tests pass.
 - Submit a pull request detailing the changes you've made and the problem they address.
 - Ensure your code follows the project's coding style and conventions.

-# Contact
-If you have any questions or suggestions, feel free to contact me at purity2004ngugi@gmail.com